 Wheaton College has been the home of The International Herb Symposium since 1992.
-The warm and friendly staff and lovely campus has been a perfect fit for the event.
-Founded in 1834, Wheaton College is set on a picturesque New England campus that includes an adjoining 200 acre woodland (perfect for herb forays!).
+The warm and friendly staff and lovely campus have been a perfect fit for the event.
+Founded in 1834, Wheaton College is set on a picturesque New England campus that includes an adjoining 200-acre woodland (perfect for herb forays!).
 The Campus itself is endowed with a variety of beautiful old specimen trees.
-Wheaton is located in the small rural town of Norton, Mass ideally situated between Boston, Massachusetts and Providence, Rhode Island allowing easy access from airports, train station, and highways.
+Wheaton is located in the small rural town of Norton, Mass ideally situated between Boston, Massachusetts and Providence, Rhode Island allowing easy access from airports, train stations, and highways.

 The International Herb Symposium is held at Wheaton College, 26 East Main St., Norton, Massachusetts, 02766

 Wheaton College is approximately 40 minutes from both Logan International Airport in Boston, MA and T.F.
 Green Airport in Providence, RI.
 We suggest flying into T.F.
 Green as it is a smaller airport and less hectic, but you will have a much better choice of flights and ground transportation if flying into Logan.
 (Try to avoid rush hour traffic from 4-7pm).